JohnnyMohawk/jna-netlify-cms-blog/content/pages/contact.md

 email: johnnelsonalden@gmail.com
 ---

-# Super Official Contact Form:
+# Quick Contact Form:

-If you would like to contact me please fill out this form and I will get back to you as soon as possible.
+If you would like to contact me, please fill out this form and I will get back to you as soon as possible.
 Thanks and I appreciate you.